 The third pitch of this climb is unlike anything else in the Valley.
 It requires tunneling behind the entirety of the huge slab that is Reed Pinnacle, which slab leans against the cliff face with a gap behind it.
 It’s a pretty tight squeeze, and one must use chimney technique to move horizontally from one side of the pinnacle to the other.
 At the time, this horizontal passage was not protected except from one end or the other.
 This being so, a fall by any member of the party would lead to a nasty pendulum.
 This pitch is rated as 5.8 in difficulty.

 They left me little choice, and I started up.
 I placed one piton and continued to where I started to place a bong.
-Bridwell yelled up to me not to hit it anymore, because it would be too hard to remove … I should have hit it some more!
+Bridwell yelled up to me not to hit it anymore, because it would be too hard to remove ….
+I should have disregarded his direction and hit it some more!
 I came off on a hard mantle move somewhere above it, and it popped as I fell to below it.
-The lower pin held, and I landed on the ledge where I had started on my right foot, hard enough to break the ankle.
+The lower pin held, and I landed on the ledge where I had started, on my left foot, hard enough to break the ankle.
 Then the stretch in the rope rebounded my face into the wall, breaking the right malar bone (that forms the lower part of the orbit).
 End of climb.